 CalFresh Healthy Living Program

-The goal of the CalFresh Healthy Living Program is to prevent chronic diseases and improve food security among persons eligible for Supplemental Nutrition Assistance Program Education (SNAP-Ed).
-The program focuses on implementing education, policy, systems and environmental (PSE) change strategies in order to: increase access to, and consumption of, affordable healthy food and beverages and decrease sedentary behavior.
+The goal of the CalFresh Healthy Living Program is to prevent chronic diseases and improve food security among persons eligible for CalFresh.
+The program focuses on implementing education, policy, systems and environmental (PSE) change strategies to: increase access to, and consumption of, affordable healthy food and beverages and decrease sedentary behavior.

 Where We Work and What We Do